Jagmohan Dalmiya To Praful Patel, Meet India's Longest Serving Sports Administrators

+Responding to a pending plea by the BCCI, the court ordered that any administrator can stay in office for two consecutive terms of three years each – both at BCCI and state associations – following which the cooling-off period comes into effect.

-The SC ruling has paved the way for former Indian cricket captain Sourav Ganguly and Jay Shah to continue as BCCI president and secretary respectively.
+The SC ruling has paved the way for former Indian cricket captain Sourav Ganguly and Jay Shah to continue as BCCI president and secretary, respectively.
 After holding state association posts, Shah and Ganguly assumed office in 2019.
-Since then, the duo has been awaiting the SC order in the pending BCCI plea.
+Since then, the duo have been awaiting the SC order iin the pending BCCI plea.

-As Shah and Ganguly prepare to start their second innings as the BCCI administrators, let’s take a look as some of the longest-serving and most influential sports administrators the country has had so far.
+As Shah and Ganguly prepare to start their second innings as BCCI administrators, and even though a surprise may be in store at the BCCI AGM on October 18, let’s take a look at some of the longest-serving sports administrators the country has had.

 Randhir Singh

-A top-level shooter during his playing days, Randhir Singh is known to be one of the most influential sports administrators the country has ever produced.
-Singh was a secretary general of the Indian Olympic Association (IOA) from 1987 to 2012 and the Olympic Council of Asia from 1991 to 2015, He also served as a member of the International Olympic Committee (IOC) from 2001 to 2014 and was influential in bringing the Commonwealth Games to New Delhi in 2010.
+A top-level shooter during his playing days, Randhir Singh was a secretary general of the Indian Olympic Association (IOA) from 1987 to 2012 and the Olympic Council of Asia from 1991 to 2015, He also served as a member of the International Olympic Committee (IOC) from 2001 to 2014 and was influential in bringing the Commonwealth Games to New Delhi in 2010.
 An Arjuna awardee in 1979, Singh competed in five Olympic Games from 1968 to 1984 and became the first Indian shooter to win an Asian Games gold in 1978.
 Singh is currently the acting president of the Olympic Council of Asia (OCA) after beginning his term in 2021 following a court ruling against former president Sheikh Ahmad Al Fahad Al Sabah.

 Praful Patel

-Indian politicians holding top positions in the sporting bodies has been a routine for decades and Praful Patel is one such name that ruled the All India Football Federation (AIFF) from 2009 till 2022.
-During Patel’s tenure as AIFF president, the Indian Super League was born in 2014, India hosted the FIFA U-17 Men’s World Cup successfully in 2017 and bagged the hosting rights of the FIFA U-17 Women’s World Cup which is scheduled for next month.
-He was also instrumental in the birth of the Indian Women’s League (IWL) in 2016.
-However, Patel stepped down as AIFF boss after Supreme Court handed the daily activities to Committee of Administrators (CoA) earlier this year.
-He also served as AFC’s vice-president of the SAFF region, senior vice-president of AFC and became a member of FIFA Finance Committee for a term of four years.
+The aviation scam accused Praful Patel controversially held on to the All India Football Federation (AIFF) top post from 2009 till 2022.
+During Patel’s tenure, some events did come India's way.
+But there were constant controversies.
+India hosted the FIFA U-17 Men’s World Cup in 2017 and bagged the hosting rights of the FIFA U-17 Women’s World Cup which is scheduled for next month.
+However, Patel stepped down as AIFF boss after the Supreme Court handed the daily activities to the Committee of Administrators (CoA) earlier this year.

 Suresh Kalmadi